Monday, September 18, 2023

 Devote one whole day for medical exams and defer other appointments to another day.
 At designated clinics, medical tests for OFW applicants are subject to several criteria, including fecal, blood, and urine, EENT (eye, ear, nose, throat), X-ray screening, and vision tests.
 Their vital signs, such as pulse, blood pressure, weight, and height, are also recorded.
 Psychological and physical examinations may vary depending on the clinic.

-Laboratory and professional fees may vary depending on the type of tests required but cost at least P2,500 or above.
+Laboratory and professional fees may vary depending on the type of test required but cost at least P2,500 or above.
 Applicants often shoulder these fees.
 Since each appointment lasts for the whole day, an applicant is expected to bring samples of stool and urine.

 Prior checkups may help get better results.

-Sometimes an earlier appointment with a family physician or dentist to assess medical conditions may help get favorable results.
+Sometimes, an earlier appointment with a family physician or dentist to assess medical conditions may help get favorable results.
 That’s because a doctor’s advice based on test results may include dental, skin, or other forms of treatment, which is likely more expensive than outside the network of accredited medical professionals.

 Exam results are valid for three months.